diba-lab/sleep_loss_hippocampal_replay/analysis_and_figure_code/README.md

 - To start, open `sleep_deprivation\figures\sd_figure1_bs.ipynb` (bs stands for bootstrapping, since hierarchical bootstrapping was used for the majority of statistical analyses).
 - The top cell will contain the lines `sys.path.extend(['/home/nkinsky/Documents/GitHub/NeuroPy'])` and a similar line for the `DataPaths` folder.
 Change these to match the location of your local NeuroPy repository and `DataPaths` folder.
 - Run the code!

+# Notes of file naming and figure panel referencing
+The code used to generate figures is located in the `sd_figurex_bs.ipynb` files.
+Extended Data figure panels related to each figure are in the the `sd_figurx_supp.ipynb` files.
+Note that, in some cases, extended data figure panels were produced in a main figure notebook.
+All figure panels are noted in Jupyter cells within each notebook